 It goes without a say that IDP is a plan of government.
-Therefore all role players committing their resources into Mopani strategic intent, will accelerate impact to the well being of our communities.
-The strategic planning session of 1-3 March 2017 confirmed the vision, mission and values as had been.
+Therefore, all role players commiting their resources into Mopani strategic intent, will accelerate impact to the well being of our communities.
+The strategic planning session of 17-19 January 2022 confirmed the vision, mission and values as had been.
 The Council's goals and objectives were reviewed and amendments and additions made and further aligned programmes to the current government plan, i.e National Development Plan.

-The review process of 2018 took place on 5-6 February 2018 where indepth analysis was made, coming up with core issues of concern in each key performance areas.
-Strategies were also developed to mitigate on the challenges raised.
-The Strategic planning session of 12-13 December 2019 culminated sharply on performance as the wing that need the most focus if positive change has to be realized.
 Emphasis was made on District Development Model as the the' approach that would remove the silos development planning and have robust engagement of private sector in the Local Development Agenda.
 In this approach the District is the planning platform at Local government level by all spheres of government, monitored from the Presidential office.
-Indeed the projects packaged herein are aimed at addressing that.
+Indeed, the projects packaged herein are aimed at addressing that.